meilisearch/documentation/resources/cookbooks/running_production.md

 ## Step 2: Run MeiliSearch as a service

-In Linux environments, a `service` is a process that can be launched when the operating system is booting, andit will keep running in the background.
+In Linux environments, a `service` is a process that can be launched when the operating system is booting, and it will keep running in the background.
 One of its biggest advantages is that it can make your program available at any moment, in a stable and consistent way.
 Even if it finds some execution problem or crashes, the service will be restarted and your program will be run again.

 > This is not required, but if you are new to services and systemd, you can learn the [basics of Linux services](https://www.hostinger.com/tutorials/manage-and-list-services-in-linux/) here.

 On Debian (and Linux distributions in general), `systemd` allows you to create and manage your own custom services.
 We want to make sure that MeiliSearch is always responding to your requests.
 And for that, we are going to build our own service.
 This way, we will make sure that your MeiliSearch service will always be available and running when the server is on.
-If any crash occurs during the running of MeiliSearch, or the system reboots for any reason, systemd automatically restart MeiliSearch for you.
+If any crash occurs during the running of MeiliSearch, or the system reboots for any reason, systemd automatically restarts MeiliSearch for you.

 ### 2.1 Create a service file